callum-hart/mono/docs/examples/ProofOfConcepts.md

 # Proof of Concepts

-There are three proof of concepts (POC) that use the mocked language and demonstrate the design patterns.
-If you only look at one I’d recommend YouTube, since it's the most comprehensive.
+There are three proof of concepts (POC) built using Sass.
+Each demonstrate mono design patterns, whilst providing a tangible way of exploring the language.

+If you only look at one [POC] I recommend YouTube, since it's the most comprehensive.

 ## Facebook